 Contributions from party members or local associations (through local fundraising) are relatively minor, though still useful to parties, compared to the amount parties receive from institutional sponsors (trade unions in the case of the Labour Party, business associations in the case of the Conservative Party) and individual donors.
 There is also some state financing of parties (known as "Short Money" after the politician who initiated it in the 1970s), which will be cut following the latest government expenditure review.
-The previous coalition government pledged to reform party financing but made no substantial progress on the issue.
+The amount of Short Money received by a party is linked to the party's representation in the House of Commons, which means that parties that lose seats in a general election will face a funding squeeze during the next parliament.
+The 2010 - 2015 coalition government pledged to reform party financing, but made no substantial progress on the issue.
 The Conservative government elected in 2015 passed a Trade Union Act, which includes new restrictions on trade union financing for political parties.
 This will reduce the Labour Party's income.